Educational Psychology

 Work commissioned by the Local Authority

-Some of the services that we provide are funded by the local authority, which means they are accessible to all settings, young people and families in the city.
-These services include;
+Some of the services that we provide are funded by the local authority, which means settings do not need to commission these.

 For further information on our service please see our EPS brochure.